Lesser bilby: Extinction

 Since its discovery in 1887, the species was rarely seen or collected and remained relatively unknown to science.
 In 1931, Finlayson encountered many of them near Cooncherie Station, collecting 12 live specimens.
 Although according to Finlayson this animal was abundant in that area, these were the last lesser bilbies to be collected alive.

-A single specimen collected to the north of Charlotte Waters was deposited at the museum in Melbourne and examined by Balwin Spencer in 1897, not recognizing it as this species.
+A single specimen collected to the north of Charlotte Waters was deposited at the museum in Melbourne and examined by Baldwin Spencer in 1897, not recognizing it as this species.
 The collector of Spencer's animal, Patrick Michael Byrne, obtained the specimens with some difficulty.

 The last specimen ever found was a skull picked up below a wedge-tailed eagle's nest in 1967 at Steele Gap in the Simpson Desert, Northern Territory.
 The bones were estimated as being under 15 years old.

 Indigenous Australian oral tradition suggests that this species possibly survived into the 1960s.

 The decline in numbers of the lesser bilby and ultimately its extinction was attributed to several different factors.
-The introductions of foreign predators like the domestic cat and fox, being hunted for food by Indigenous Australians, competition with rabbits for food, changes in the fire regime and the degradation of habitat have all been blamed for the extinction of this species.
-However, Jane Thornback and Martin Jenkins suggested in their book that the vegetation in the main part of its range remained intact, with little evidence of cattle or rabbit grazing and point to cats and foxes as the most likely cause of the extinction of the lesser bilby.
+The introductions of foreign predators like the domestic cat and fox, competition with rabbits for food, changes in the fire regime and the degradation of habitat have all been blamed for the extinction of this species.
+However, Jane Thornback and Martin Jenkins suggest in The IUCN mammal red data book (1982) book that the vegetation in the main part of the animal's range remained intact, with little evidence of cattle or rabbit grazing, and point to cats and foxes as the most likely cause of the extinction of the lesser bilby.